Raze vs Viper matchup in Valorant

 The Duelist (Raze) vs Controller (Viper) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Raze's Duelist abilities serve different purposes than Viper's Controller kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Duelist abilities interact with Controller counterplay is essential for maximizing your agent's potential.
 Raze's Duelist toolkit may excel at certain aspects while Viper's Controller kit counters others.
-The Viper advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Raze advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Raze has favorable matchups against 13 agents and unfavorable matchups against 9 agents in Valorant.
-Raze's strongest matchup is against Deadlock with a 62.5% win rate.
-The most challenging matchup is Waylay at 37.5% win rate.
+Raze has favorable matchups against 13 agents and unfavorable matchups against 11 agents in Valorant.
+Raze's strongest matchup is against Astra with a 83.3% win rate.
+The most challenging matchup is Killjoy at 16.7% win rate.
 Use the table below to find specific matchup details and performance metrics.

-Raze matchup win rates and combat stats in Valorant (Patch 12.04)
+Raze matchup win rates and combat stats in Valorant (Patch 12.08)

 Opponent